raul23/learning-chinese/expressions.rst

 - use **nín** (您) for the polite form of you
 - use the question particle *ma* at the end of a Yes/No question

-   Nǐ hǎo ma (你好吗)? which translates to "How are you?"
+   Example: nǐ hǎo ma (你好吗)? which translates to "How are you?"

 |